daxmore/midnight-blog/client/DOCUMENTATION.md

 #### `<Navbar />`

-The top navigation bar providing site navigation and user actions.
+The top navigation bar for logged-out users, providing site navigation and user actions.

 **Props:**
 - `transparent` (boolean): Whether the navbar should have a transparent background